 Prior Art Searches

-Companies turn to us for prior art searches when all other avenues have failed to yield results.
+Companies turn to us first for prior art searches when all other avenues are likely to fail to yield results.
 Standard methods of conducting prior art research involve extensive Internet research and may include trade magazines and libraries.
 However, the best and strongest prior art is often hidden in less obvious places.
-Our prior art research methods include standard on-line search methods, but also dive deeper into technical publications, datasheets, boneyards, as well as interviews with technologists in the field at the time of the invention.
+Our prior art research methods include standard online search methods but also dive deeper into technical publications, data sheets, boneyards, and interviews with technologists in the field at the time of the invention.